Akllu/Akllu/README.md

 ## Hi there, I'm Aleksi 👋

-- :briefcase: Junior Software Developer at Pinja Group
+- :briefcase: Software Designer at Solita
 - :mortar_board: Bachelor of Engineering.